 If home-manager is building correctly but the secrets aren't being decrypted as expected, make sure the

-.
-You should see some information about the service, if the service is missing then something is wrong with theagenix
+agenixservice is loaded correctly:systemctl --user status agenix.service.
+You should see some information about the service, if the service is missing then something is wrong with theagenixinstallation. -

 If the service is there, try restarting it and then proceeding to check to see that the decrypted files are in the correct location (